 Service would not resume until January 1953, at which time the loan had cumulative defaulted coupons of £60.5.
 As part of the settlement of pre-war debts, maturity of the loan was restructured and extended by fifteen years.

-When servicing resumed, the loan paid two coupons per semi annual period (one current and one historical) in order to slowly amortise the backlog of defaulted coupons.
+When servicing resumed, the loan paid two coupons per semi annual period (one current and one historical) so as to amortise the backlog of defaulted coupons.
 This had the practical effect of doubling the coupon on the bond from January 1953 through July 1962 from 5.5% of par to 11% of par (in GBP terms).

 Here lay the arbitrage.